-Arcadia Transit: Arcadia is a city that has a curb to curb operation service that travels around the city limits and is open to the public.
+Arcadia Transit: Arcadia is a city that has a curb to curb operation service.
+It travels around the city limits.
+And it is open to the public.

 Alhambra Community Transit: Alhambra is a city that has two ACT system transit routes, the Blue Line and Green Line.
-The Green Line runs in a loop using Valley Boulevard and Main Street as the main point of travel, which runs six days per week clockwise and counter clockwise.
+The Green Line runs in a loop using Valley Boulevard and Main Street as the main point of travel.
+Of particlar interest, it runs six days per week clockwise and counter clockwise.
 The Blue Line travels from the Cal State MetroLink Station, Los Angeles, the California State University and the Alhambra Civic Center and runs weekdays.

-Atascadero Transit: The city of Atascadero has provided dial a ride service since 1979, there is the North County Shuttle that has a fixed route six days a week.
-This shuttle connects Atascadero, Cuesta College and Paso Robles.
+Atascadero Transit: The city of Atascadero has provided dial a ride service since 1979.
+Also, there is a North County Shuttle that has a fixed route six days a week.
+This shuttle connects Atascadero, Cuesta College, and Paso Robles.

-Baldwin Park Transit: Baldwin Park has a city shuttle that provides a clockwise loop seven days a week in the suburb, there is the Teal Line and the Pumpkin Line.
-The Teal line travels the northern areas of the city and the Pumpkin line travels the southern parts of the city.
+Baldwin Park Transit: Baldwin Park has a city shuttle that provides a clockwise loop seven days a week in the suburb.
+And there is the Teal Line and the Pumpkin Line.
+The Teal line travels the northern areas of the city.
+But the Pumpkin line travels the southern parts of the city.
 Both lines can be accessed at the Metrolink Station.

 Bellflower: There is a local bus service provided in Bellflower, the Orange Line, the Green Line and the Blue Line.
-There are three loops in this bus service system with the Orange Line running through the western areas of the city including Bellflower Boulevard and Lakewood Boulevard.
+There are three loops in this bus service system.
+So the Orange Line runs through the western areas of the city.
+These locations include inclue Bellflower Boulevard and Lakewood Boulevard.

-The Green Line travels through the eastern sections including Rosecrans Avenue and McNab Avenue and is the bus service of the suburb.
-The Blue Line travels the southern and central part of the city, including Artesia Blvd and Clark Avenue.
+The Green Line travels through the eastern sections.
+So it includes service through Rosecrans Avenue and McNab Avenue.
+And this is the bus service of that suburb.
+The Blue Line travels the southern and central part of the city.
+Service areas include Artesia Blvd and Clark Avenue.

-Bell Gardens City Bus: Bell Gardens has a city bus that travels clockwise around the city loop and runs Monday through Saturday.
+Bell Gardens City Bus: Bell Gardens has a city bus that travels clockwise around the city loop.
+It runs Monday through Saturday.
 The bus service runs about once every 20 minutes until 5:30 p.m.

 Camarillo Dial a Ride: Camarillo has a transit system and a dial a ride system, with the transit system running a loop from city hall to Leisure Valley Road.